 Conception Rate

 The effects of select synch, ovsynch and PGF2α Plus PGF2α protocol on conception rate in dairy cows served either by artificially or naturally are presented in Table 3.
-The conception rates following induction of estrus served naturally in different protocol used in this experiment were 100%, whereas the conception rates following induction of estrus by Select synch (GnRH+PGF2α) protocol, Ovsynch (GnRH+PGF2α+GnRH) and PGF2α plus PGF2α protocol in dairy cows inseminated artificially with commercial frozen semen by technician were 0%, 10% and 11.11%, respectively.
+The conception rates following induction of estrus served naturally in different protocol used in this experiment were 100%, whereas the conception rates following induction of estrus by Select synch (GnRH+PGF2α) protocol, Ovsynch (GnRH+PGF2α+GnRH), and PGF2α plus PGF2α protocol in dairy cows inseminated artificially with commercial frozen semen by a technician were 0%, 10% and 11.11%, respectively.

 Detecting the cause of repeat breeding syndrome and its management is necessary to increase the conception rate in a dairy farm.
-Management factors can solve by skilled Artificial Insemination technician, nutritional balanced diet and owner consciousness.
+Management factors can be addressed by a skilled Artificial Insemination technician, a nutritional balanced diet, and owner awareness.
 Hormonal treatment can easily solve the anatomical and functional defects of repeat breeder cows.
 For this reason, the present work was designed to investigate the

-factors responsible for repeat breeding syndrome in dairy cows and its management with hormonal treatment.
+Factors responsible for repeat breeding syndrome in dairy cows and its management with hormonal treatment.

 The female factors of repeat breeding syndrome investigated by rectal palpation in this experiment was 54.72% cystic ovarian degeneration, 9.43% hypertrophied ovaries, 7.55% inactive (small rudimentary), 5.66% anovulatory heat, 1.89% fibrosed ovary and 1.89% corrugated ovaries.
 The incidence of cystic ovarian degeneration was